XenitAB/xenitab.github.io/docs/xkf/developer-guide/networking.md

 ## Linkerd

-[Linkerd](https://linkerd.io/) is an optional service mesh that can be added to XKS.
-The component is opt-in as it adds a certain amount of overhead, so unless it has been requested Linkerd will not be present in XKS.
+[Linkerd](https://linkerd.io/) is an optional service mesh that can be added to XKF.
+The component is opt-in as it adds a certain amount of overhead, so unless it has been requested Linkerd will not be present in XKF.
 A service mesh extends the networking functionality in a Kubernetes cluster.
 It is useful when features such as end-to-end encryption or GRPC load balancing is required.
 Linkerd will automatically handle TCP loadbalancing so when
 GRPC is used Linkerd will detect this and loadbalance between instances of GRPC servers.